Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Spectral Approximations

-In this section, we prove the existence of a unique solution of Eq. \eqref{ell} through the spectral projection on the noise, and establish its Sobolev regularity.
-We also derive the error estimation of the spectral truncations as well as the regularity of the truncated solution.
+In this section, we prove the existence of a unique solution of SPDE \eqref{ell} through the spectral projection of the noise, and establish its Sobolev regularity.
+We also derive the error estimate between the solution of the SPDE driven by the spectral truncations and the exact solution of \eqref{ell}.